ptr727/PlexCleaner/README.md

 - Version 2.6:
   - Fixed `SidecarFile.Update()` bug that would not update the sidecar when only the `State` changed, and kept re-verifying the same verified files.
-  - Added the `unconditional` option to the `process` command.
+  - Added a `--reprocess` option to the `process` command, `process --reprocess [0 (default), 1, 2]`
-    - The `unconditional` option will ignore any previous conditional processing, e.g. when past operations were unsuccessful or requires file processing.
-    - The `unconditional` option will not re-verify media, will not run idet deinterlace detection again, and will not calculate the bitrate again, too expensive.
-    - To completely reprocess all steps, run the `createsidecar` command, and then the `process` command.
+    - The `--reprocess` option can be used to override conditional sidecar state optimizations, e.g. don't verify if already verified.
+    - 0: Default behavior, do not do any reprocessing.
+    - 1: Re-process low cost operations, e.g. tag detection, closed caption detection, etc.
+    - 2: Re-process all operations including expensive operations, e.g. deinterlace detection, bitrate calculation, stream verification, etc.
-    - Whenever processing logic is updated or improved (e.g. this release), it is recommended to run `process` at least once with the `unconditional` option set.
+    - Whenever processing logic is updated or improved (e.g. this release), it is recommended to run with `--reprocess 1` at least once.
   - Added workaround for HandBrake that [force converts](https://github.com/HandBrake/HandBrake/issues/160) closed captions and subtitle tracks to `ASS` format.
     - After HandBrake deinterlacing, the original subtitles are added to the output file, bypassing HandBrake subtle logic.
     - Subtitle track formats and attributes are preserved, and closed captions embedded are not converted to subtitle tracks.